ikhlestov/vision_networks/README.rst

 -------------------
 In future I hope make such improvements:

-- Provide data provider for SVHN dataset
+- Add data provider for SVHN dataset
-- Add bottleneck layers, so implement DenseNet-BC
-- Provide data provider for ImageNet
+- Add data provider and model for ImageNet
-- Implement ResNet with dense connections(DenseImageNet)
-- Convert data providers to tensorflow native readers

 Training
 --------